 “Well, it’s going to take a lot to do what you’re dreaming—”

 “Oh, and driving a Porsche isn’t going to take money?
 Buying land for a golf course isn’t going to take money?
 Running it will be free, will it?
-Or have you decided you want a Lamborghini and land for storage units?
-Or all four?
-That why I’ve suddenly found all the bills dropping onto my lap now, J.E.?
+Or have you decided you want that and land for storage units?”
+A look crossed her face, and she said accusingly, “Oh, wait!
+Is that why I’ve suddenly found all the bills dropping onto my lap?
 You’ve started the ball rolling on your dreams?”

 Dad couldn’t seem to look her in the face.
-But when he spoke, his voice came off resentful and impatient.
-“Some things came up, is all!
-Look, X’—Irv—” Dad broke off, suddenly realizing they weren’t exactly alone.
+When he answered, his voice came off resentful and impatient.
+“Things came up, is all!
+Look, X’Leyna—”

-Usually, I went back to my room—if I even came out of it when they fought.
-Other times I followed Mom into whatever room she retreated to afterwards.
-I never followed Dad.
-He never seemed to want anyone’s company but Brady’s, no matter what.
-Now, while I’d intended on going back to my room and getting back to the book I was supposed to be doing a report on, my legs took me downstairs and into my mother’s workshop.
+Usually, I didn’t even come out of my room when they argued.
+Kept the door closed.
+Played some tunes to drown out the drama.
+Now, while I’d intended going back to my room and get back to the book I was supposed to be doing a report on, my legs took me downstairs and into my mother’s domain.

-Totes of fabric were stacked along the wall down from the door a little bit.
-Other totes contained samples of wallpaper and paint chips.
-More of the same covered the table to the left of her desk.
-This room needed a redesign itself or at least some serious organization.
-But I didn’t see that happening anytime soon.
+A couple of totes of fabric were stacked along the wall down from the door a little bit.
+Smaller totes contained samples of wallpaper and paint chips.
+This room needed a redesign itself or at least some serious reorganization.
+Maybe one day she would.
+And we’d see what she’d learned from her online studies in design and decorating!

-The other two cats, Elijah and Ezrayia, gorgeous Himalayans, sprawled upon the top of the tallest bookcases, taking a nap as if nothing had happened.
-Thomasyna followed me in but promptly deserted me to hop upon Mom’s lap.
+Mom’s two cats, Elijah and Ezrayia, gorgeous Himalayans, sprawled upon the top of the tallest bookcases, taking a nap as if nothing had happened.
+Thomasyna, who’d followed me in, promptly deserted me to hop upon Mom’s lap.

-She didn’t tell me to leave or even show she knew I existed, so I quietly sat in the chair Aunt X’Lohna usually occupied when she was over, and I tried to think of something to say.
+She didn’t tell me to leave or even show she knew I existed, so I quietly sat in the chair next to her desk, and I tried to think of something to say.
 Something that would make her forget her argument with Dad.
 Erase that look from her face.

-Before I could find some safer topic to engage in, Dad came back looking for her.
-He leaned in the doorway, tapping on the doorjamb to get her attention.
+Before I could find some safer topic to engage her in, Dad came back, leaned in and rapped on the doorjamb to get her attention.

 Pushing away from the doorjamb, Dad started to walk away.